Pukka's Social Responsibility Policy

 As a certified B Corp and For Life certified business, we truly believe business can be a force for good – and we’re always challenging ourselves to do more.

-Our environmental giving increases as we grow by giving 1% to the Planet.
+Our environmental giving increases as our sales increase by giving 1% to the Planet.

 We commit to communicating this policy and its values to our team members, suppliers and other stakeholders and publicly via our website.
 We will review this policy annually as part of our ‘For Life’ certification process, in conjunction with our CSR Action Plan process.
 ‘For Life’ is a third-party verification that Pukka is a socially responsible business throughout our entire supply chain.